marmelab/awesome-rest/README.md

 * [Assertible](https://assertible.com) - Continuously test and monitor your APIs after deployments and across environments.
 * [Moesif](https://www.moesif.com) - API Analytics for Debugging, Monitoring, and Usage Tracking for RESTful and GraphQL.
 * [Beeceptor](https://beeceptor.com/) - An HTTP inspecting, mocking and proxing service.
 Gives named endpoints for creating mock API endpoints and simulate responses.
+* [CrudCrud](https://crudcrud.com/) - Instant general-purpose CRUD REST API Endpoints.
+No more wasted time writing back-end code for your prototypes and side projects.

 ## Miscellaneous